mbt1/ct20231211/README.md

 1. [File]`reports/docker/*`: This combination of a container definition and a python function (`app.py`) takes the files in the `ct20231211-staging` bucket as input and generates a report in form of a Jupyter Notebook.
 The notbook, with all outputs valued, is then saved to the `ct20231211-reports` bucket.
 The example report contains simple data ingesting and cleaning steps, followed by some agregation and 'joins'.

+#### Files

+The `data` directory contains four folders:

+- `productivity`: Here you find all the required files for the `productivity` function that gets the API responses into the `ct20231211-staging` bucket.
+- `reports`: All files to facilitate the generation of the `.ipynb` reports using an ECS Task.
+- `sqslistener`: All files for the function that listens the bucket-change-notification queue.
+- `terraform`: The files needed to orchestrate the infrastructure build.
+Here you also find the definition for the parts of the application that do not require application code, like the SQS Queue.

+There are a few usefull development scripts directly in `data` as well as the `template.yml` needed to build and package the two functions in a way that can be deployed to AWS Lambda.

 #### Architecture Notes

-While some decisions might seem overkill for this small up, they were made with a larger process in mind.
-For example, files that exist in one of the sources only get uploaded to the bucket if they are either missing there, or have changed.
+While some decisions might seem over the top for this small application, they were made with a more large-scale process in mind.
+For example, the application logic conatins synching logic for on of the sources to make sure files only get uploaded to the bucket if they are either new, or have changed.

-The state is saved in a separate file in the bucket, a decision that should be revisited, based on actual requirements.
+The state for this synching logic is saved in a separate file in the bucket, a decision that should be revisited, based on actual requirements.
 If provides more flexibility, but at the same time increases surface area for problems to appear.
 An alternative would be to use manually provided file meta-data in the bucket to maintain state.

 The synchronization logic is using a Pandas DataFrame.
 That is certainly over the top, unless you are dealing with multiple 100k of files.
 So it might make sense to rewrite this using simple built-in python constructs.